TechnoSavage/runZero/queries.md

 ### Audio equipment

 ```
-type:"network audio" or type:"ip phone" or type:"voice assistant" or type:"SIP gateway"
+type:"network audio" OR type:"ip phone" OR type:"voice assistant" OR type:"SIP gateway"
 ```

 ### Ethernet converter (serial or other)

 ```
-type:"ethernet io module" or os.vendor:"lantronix" or os:"%adam%" or hw:"advantech"
+type:"ethernet io module" OR os.vendor:"lantronix" OR os:"%adam%" OR hw:"advantech"
 ```

 ### Video related assets